Share Buybacks and Executive Compensation - A New SEC Commissioner Offers a Perspective

 - Deny the safe harbor rule to companies that allow executives to cash out during a buyback;

 - Require companies to accompany buybacks with an explanation to shareholders of why the buyback is in the company’s best long-term interest1; and

 - Require company Compensation Committees to approve transactions in which executives cash out following a buyback.

 Pay Governance Opinion

-Questions about this Viewpoint can be directed to John Ellerman by email at email@example.com.
+General questions about this Viewpoint can be sent to John Ellerman via email at: email@example.com.